CVEProject/cvelist-bulk-download/README.md

 2. Set up tokens/secrets/environment variables
    1. In the project's `settings/secrets/actions` page, set up a new environment (e.g., `deployment`) and set up the secret values for `CVE_API_KEY`, `CVE_API_ORG`, and `CVE_API_USER`
    2. [set up a Classic Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in your GitHub account setting's [Personal Access Tokens](https://github.com/settings/tokens) page with the following top-level items checked:  `admin:org, admin:org_hook, admin:public_key, admin:repo_hook, audit_log, delete:packages, notifications, repo, user, workflow, write:discussion, write:packages`
-   3. enable `read and write permissions` for the repository in [Settings/General/Actions/General/Workflow permissions](https://github.com/hkong/cvelistV5/settings/actions)
+   3. Use the repository created in step 1. above.
+Enable `read and write permissions` for that repository under `Settings > General > Actions> General > Workflow` permissions
 3. if you are making changes to CVE Utils for Github actions, copy the `./dist` directory built above into the `.github/workflows/` directory.
 This is the single `index.js` file that Github actions will call.
 4. Enable and manually run (assuming you have the Github privileges to do so) the following Github actions in your fork **in the following order** (the order matters because there are dependencies in the actions):
    1. CodeQL